unbit/uwsgi-realtime/README.md

 demuxers extract the codec payload (eventually reassembling it) and forward it to the message dispatcher.

-Forwarding raw codec payloads could not be very useful (unless you do not need time sync), for this reason "muxers" are available.
+Forwarding raw codec payloads could not be very useful (unless you do not need time sync), for this reason "muxers" are available too.

 Currently the following "muxers" are available: